1st Louisiana Regulars Infantry Regiment: Atlanta Campaign

 Johnston was perceived as being insufficiently aggressive and replaced by Hood in army command on 17 July.
 Cheatham took over Hood's Corps and Henry Clayton had earlier succeeded Stewart as division commander.
 The brigade was not engaged during Hood's attacks at the Battle of Peachtree Creek on 20 July and the Battle of Atlanta two days later.
 Lieutenant General Stephen D. Lee replaced Cheatham on 27 July, and on the next day Hood sent Lee's Corps to counter Sherman's attack towards the Macon and Western, the last railroad into the city, beginning the Battle of Ezra Church.
 On the morning of 28 July, Colonel Leon von Zinken of the 20th Louisiana, whom Gibson had delegated command to before leaving to consult Clayton on his dispositions, ordered an immediate attack on the left in response to a staff officer dispatched by Lee to hasten the attack of Clayton's Division.
 Gibson was powerless to stop the brigade going into battle piecemeal, unsupported by the other brigades of the division.
 The left of the brigade struck the angle in the Union line formed by Wangelin's and Oliver's Brigades.
-Advancing through woods that limited their visiblity, the Louisianians, as described by one of the 30th Louisiana's officers, were hit by a "terrific and destructive fire at short range" by two reinforcing regiments of Walcutt's brigade armed with breech-loading rifles that "mowed down" the left of the brigade when they emerged from the woods.
+Advancing through woods that limited their visibility, the Louisianians, as described by one of the 30th Louisiana's officers, were hit by a "terrific and destructive fire at short range" by two reinforcing regiments of Walcutt's brigade armed with breech-loading rifles that "mowed down" the left of the brigade when they emerged from the woods.
 The 30th Louisiana was virtually destroyed and the other units on the left suffered similarly heavy casualties, among them Captain William H. Sparks, who had succeeded to command of the 1st Louisiana Regulars by 30 June.
 The right of Gibson's brigade was only lightly engaged and attempted to advance, but lacking support was forced to retreat.
 Gibson did not report exact totals of his heavy casualties, but the brigade numbered 763 effectives on the day after Ezra Church, a decrease of 352 from 18 July.
 Soldiers from Wangelin's Brigade assigned to bury the Confederate dead left on the battlefield described bodies laying "in heaps."
 Sparks was succeeded by Lieutenant Charles L. Huger and then Lieutenant William P. Grivot.
 The command of the 1st Louisiana Regulars by these junior officers reflected the fact that it was by now at not much more than platoon strength.